muzammilkm/Nahl.AppSettingsManager/README.md

 Visual Studio Extension for easy & better management of your appsettings across multiple project in given solution.

 * View all your appseettings in one place in entire solution.
-* Filter variables across solution.
+* Search variable & value across solution.
-* Update variables & values
+* Update variables & values across project

 ### Steps: